epolkovnikov/FitBits/two_sum/README.md

 * Key detection with exception is significantly faster than lookup with "in".

 ## Notes
 * two_sum1.py - KeyError  exception on a deictionary.
+O(N).
 Runtime: 61 ms, faster than 96.76% of Python3 online submissions for Two Sum.
 * two_sum1.py - Lookup in keys.
+O(N).
 Runtime: 165 ms, faster than 36.69% of Python3 online submissions for Two Sum.